 As already described, most of this service is free.
 Hence, there is no need for a money back guarantee for that instance.

 However, the service offers 30 days money back guarantee benefit to the users those who opt premium dedicated IP VPN service.

 VPNBook offers a free web proxy on its site.
 The 256-bit SSL-encrypted allows users to bypass government censorship.

 It does that by hiding your actual IP address and providing you with an alternative one.
 The proxy servers are from US, UK and Canada.

 Netizens can use this tool to unblock sites like YouTube and Facebook.

-While you use the OpenVPN protocol of VPNBook, its server uses the following key negotiation, authentication, and data integrity ciphers during the handshake:
+VPNBook only offers OpenVPN protocol that uses 256-bit military grade encryption by default.
+Its server uses the following key negotiation, authentication, and data integrity ciphers during the handshake: